Neela Market

 Neela Market (নীলা মার্কেট) is a market situated in Bholanathpur, Sector 1, Purbachal New Town, Dhaka.
 It is accessible from Purbachal Expressway and people from Dhaka need to cross Balu Bridge to go there.

 History

 The government of Bangladesh decided to build a new international cricket stadium in Purbachal, a satellite town under development by Rajdhani Unnayan Kartripakkha.
 For that they acquired 37.5 acre land at Purbachal New Town.
 In 2013, Ferdousi Alam Neela, an Awami League politician in Rupganj Upazila, illegally built the office of Awami League Club on the stadium's proposed site.
 Later a market was formed around it and was named after her.
 As of 2019, the market was demolished more than forty times by government but later it was re-established using political power.
 However, Golam Dastagir Gazi, parliament member of Narayanganj-1, tried to get the market's permit from Rajdhani Unnayan Kartripakkha but failed and according to Neela it was Gazi who ordered her to establish the market.
+On 11 February 2026, a fire broke out in the market, completely burning down five of its shops.